elikamii/run_my_first_script.sh/README.md

 # run_my_first_script.sh
+#!/bin/bash
-This commit introduces a basic shell script named 'run_my_first_script.sh'.
-The script is intended to serve as a starting point for the repository, demonstrating how to add an executable file.
-It simply prints a greeting to the console.
+# This script is a simple example to show how to add executable files to a GitHub repository.

+echo "Hello, GitHub!
+This is my first executable file." echo "This script is now updated." echo "It includes a new line to demonstrate a change."

+# To make this file executable, run the following command in your terminal:
+# chmod +x run_my_first_script.sh
+# To run the script, use:
+# ./run_my_first_script.sh